Notice of Privacy Practices

 Business Associates

 We may disclose your health information to contractors, agents and other business associates who need the information to assist us with obtaining payment or carrying out our health care operations.
 For example, we may share your health information with a billing company that helps us to obtain payment from your insurance company.
 Another example is that we may share your health information with an accounting firm or law firm that provides professional advice to us about how to improve our health care services and comply with the law.
 If we do disclose your health information to a business associate, we will have a written contract that requires our business associate to protect the privacy of your health information.
+We may also allow for our business associates to de-identify your health information to be used for the benefit of HSS or the benefit of the business associate, or to create, use and disclose limited data sets as described below in the section titled “Completely De-identified or Partially De-identified Information.”

 2. Patient Directory and Family and Friends Involved in Your Care